 - 1.3.
-The Treasury Management Strategy Statement ("TMSS") for the year 2024/25 is the first document for the Council to approve since 1 April 2023, following local government reorganisation and consolidation of the four sovereign Councils that preceded Westmorland & Furness Council. - 1.4.
 The CIPFA Treasury Management Code requires all investments and investment income to be attributed to one of the following three purposes treasury management, service delivery, and commercial return.
 Risks on investments held for commercial return (primarily for financial return with no treasury management or direct service provision purpose) should be proportionate to an authority's financial capacity i.e. 'plausible losses' could be absorbed in budgets or reserves without unmanageable detriment to local services.
-An authority must not borrow to invest primarily for financial return.
+An authority must not borrow to invest primarily for financial return. - 1.4.

-1.5.
 The CIPFA TM Code and Prudential Code require that local authorities determine their Treasury Strategy and Prudential Indicators on an annual basis in advance of the new financial year.
-To ensure compliance with this requirement, this paper sets out the draft Treasury Strategy for operations during 2023/24 for consideration by Council.
+To ensure compliance with this requirement, this paper sets out the draft Treasury Strategy for operations during 2025/26 for consideration by Council.
 The report is separated into four sections:-